On the oscillations of the modulus of Rudin-Shapiro polynomials around the middle of their ranges

-In [19] K. Soundararajan proved that the constant $16$ in the above result may be replaced by $8/\pi$.
-Another improvement of the Erd\H os-Tur\'an theorem may be found in [8], for example.
-Rudin-Shapiro polynomials play a key role in [2] as well as in [13] to prove the existence of flat Littlewood polynomias, a recent breakthrough result.
-More on Rudin-Shapiro polynomials may be found in [6,7,17].
+Rudin-Shapiro polynomials play a key role in [2] as well as in [12] to prove the existence of flat Littlewood polynomials, a recent breakthrough result.
+More on Rudin-Shapiro polynomials may be found in [6,7,16].